b0bh00d/Newsroom/README.md

 visible Z-order and will not raise, even if explicitly clicked on by the user.

-A particular kind of Chyron "entry" type (which is really more of a grouping type) is available, called a "Dashboard".
+A particular kind of Chyron "entry" type (which is really more of a grouping type) is the "Dashboard".
 This "entry" type will group one or more Chyron displays into a common group id, where each entry monitors a single activity.
-This type is handy for employing the TeamCity9 Reporter for monitoring multiple builders and their builds.
-"Dashboard" types can also be "compacted" to provide thousand-foot views of monitored activities.
+This type is handy for displaying a Series of related elements--TeamCity9 builds, Transmission torrents, etc..
+"Dashboard" types can also be "compacted" to provide thousand-foot views of monitored activities for saving on screen space.

 Most GUI items have descriptive tooltips to help you understand their function.